Astronomical interferometry using continuous variable quantum teleportation: Teleportation of stellar light

-where $V$ is the covariance matrix of stellar light in Eq.~\ref{V}, and we have defined $r'$ such that $e^{-2r'}=1-T^2+e^{-2r}T^2$ for convenience.
-Since we have $r=r'$ as $T\rightarrow1$, $r'$ can be regarded as the effective squeezing level after introducing loss to the channel.
+where $V$ is the covariance matrix of stellar light in Eq.~\ref{V}, and we have defined \yk{the effective squeezing parameter $r'$ such that $e^{-2r'}=1-T^2+e^{-2r}T^2$ for convenience.} Since we have $r=r'$ as $T\rightarrow1$, $r'$ can be regarded as the effective squeezing level after introducing loss to the channel.
 Notice that the CV teleportation only introduces some noise $2e^{-2r'}$ in the diagonal elements of the covariance matrix.
 As $r'\rightarrow \infty$, the quantum teleportation is ideal, i.e. $V'=V$.
-To improve the effective squeezing level $r'$, we need to increase both the transmission coefficient $T$ and the original squeezing level $r$.
-In particular, $1-T^2$ has to be comparable to $e^{-2r}$, otherwise increasing $r$ will not have a significant improvement on the effective squeezing level $r'$.
+To improve the effective squeezing parameter $r'$, we need to increase both the transmission coefficient $T$ and the original squeezing parameter $r$.
+In particular, $1-T^2$ has to be comparable to $e^{-2r}$, otherwise increasing $r$ will not have a significant improvement on the effective squeezing parameter $r'$.